MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 PS C:\> Set-MpPreference -SignatureScheduleTime 02:00:00
 ```

-This command configures preferences to check for definition updates 120 minutes after midnight on
+This example configures preferences to check for definition updates at 2:00AM on days when it's
-days when it's scheduled to check.
+scheduled to check.

 ## PARAMETERS